 I started hanging out with my friends, and started making new ones.
 I reconnected with someone I knew from years ago, and from there started going to her church on Saturdays.
 Turns out that a bunch of people I used to know went there!
 It was so great seeing them.
 I made it a regular thing and started building friendships.

 The most meaningful friendship I made was with a red-headed gem named Maggie.
 We just clicked.
 One day after church I asked her if she was free and wanted to hang out.
-After that, we were virtually inseparable for the summer.
+After that, we were almost inseparable for the summer.
 But there was a catch.
 She was engaged.
 To an American.
 And was moving to Oregon at the end of the summer.
 That was a huge bummer, but I had the best summer of my life.
-Maggie may be in Oregon now, but we still talk basically everyday!
+Maggie is in Oregon now, but we still talk basically everyday!
 I’m so glad that I met her.
 Even with her a million miles away, we’re still close.

 It was really hard for me to not give into my anxiety, and it’s still hard.
 But I’m not going to let it control me.
 I have friends, dammit!
 Anxiety, you can go to hell.